 This article highlights certain points to be kept in mind while developing Smart Home Mobile Apps.

 Different vendors design their devices in different ways and have a different mechanism of controlling them, apart from the basic task of power on and off there is a huge platform dependency in controlling these devices from a third party controller, usually, additional hardware installations are used to enable compatibility between devices.

 Mobile apps can be used to solve the problem of interoperability in device communications by providing a common platform at which data between the devices can be shared.
 Devices can send their data to the app and receive data from the app, without even knowing the real source of data.
 A single Smart Home Mobile App can be used to consolidate other device-specific apps on a single dashboard to provide a user-friendly interface to operate multiple home devices.

-Notifications are one of the most important features for which users are even ready to pay for.
+Notifications are one of the most important features for which users are even ready to pay.
 While away from home many feel anxious about the security of their home or leaving devices running.
-The Smart Home Mobile App should be able to push notifications regarding gas leaks or lights or doors left open etc. Information regarding the current status of devices are equally necessary, the battery life or soft updates available should all be notified to the user for implementation.
+The Smart Home Mobile App should be able to push notifications regarding gas leaks or lights or doors left open etc. Information regarding the current status of devices is equally necessary, the battery life or soft updates available should all be notified to the user for implementation.

-The user interface of Smart Home Mobile App is crucial and has to be extremely simple and user-friendly, it should not confuse user between devices leading them to switch ON or OFF wrong devices.
-The User interface should be clear and easy to comprehend, the user should be able to choose icons and color scheme so that they can familiarise with the app easily.
+The user interface of the Smart Home Mobile App is crucial and has to be extremely simple and user-friendly, it should not confuse users between devices leading them to switch ON or OFF the wrong devices.
+The User interface should be clear and easy to comprehend, the user should be able to choose icons and color schemes so that they can familiar with the app easily.

 More than tips, these are the fundamentals that dictate the essentials of a Smart Home Mobile App.
 A lack of any one of the above-mentioned aspects can reduce the overall experience of your users.
 So, make sure you incorporate all the pointers in your development process to build Smart Home Mobile App that is not just stable but airtight in all aspects.